ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](shape.gif)](shape.gif) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](shape_edge_pixels.gif)](shape_edge_pixels.gif) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](shape_edge_in_lights.png)](shape_edge_in_lights.png) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](shape_in_lights.png)](shape_in_lights.png)

-Note that the resulting image is exactly the same as the input, but with the transparent background replaced with a distance blurred 'edge colors'. this is why the edges of the image have become in-distinct.
+Note that the resulting image is exactly the same as the input, but with the transparent background replaced with a distance blurred 'edge colors'.
+This is why the edges of the image have become in-distinct.

 This image was specifically developed to try and generate better 'edge feathering' techniques.
 See [Blur Feathering](../blur/#feathering) and [Distance Feathering](../morphology/#distance_feather) for other feathering techniques.